electricimp/imp-central-impt/CommandsManual.md

 - Deletes the Project Device Group.
 - Deletes all of the Project Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
 - If the Project Device Group has a device-under-test Device Group target which is only targeted by the Project Device Group:
-    - Unassigns all devices from the target Device Group.
+    - Unassigns all devices from the target device-under-test Device Group.
-    - Deletes the target Device Group.
+    - Deletes the target device-under-test Device Group.
-    - Deletes all of the target Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
+    - Deletes all of the target device-under-test Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
-- If the Project Device Group has a production-device Device Group target which is only targeted by the Project Device Group:
+- If the Project Device Group has a production Device Group target which is only targeted by the Project Device Group:
-    - Unassigns all devices from the target Device Group.
+    - Unassigns all devices from the target production Device Group.
-    - Deletes the target Device Group.
+    - Deletes the target production Device Group.
-    - Deletes all of the target Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
+    - Deletes all of the target production Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
-- The Product which contains the Project Device Group if it includes only the Project Device Group and, if applicable, the Device Group target(s) mentioned above.
+- If the Product which contains the Project Device Group includes only the Project Device Group and, if applicable, the Device Group target(s) mentioned above.

 The user is informed about all entities and files which are going to be deleted or updated, and is asked to confirm the operation, unless confirmed automatically with the `--confirmed` option.